pboutinaud/SHIVA_PVS/README.md

 The resulting segmentation is an image with voxels values in [0, 1] (proxy for the probability of detection of WMH) that must be thresholded to get the final segmentation.
 A threshold of 0.5 has been used successfully but that depends on the preferred balance between precision and sensitivity.

 ## Requirements
-The models were trained with Tensorflow >= 2.7 used with Python 3.7, they are stored in the H5 format (there is a compatibility problem when reading tendorflow H5 files by using Python version > 3.7).
+Unless otherwise mentionned, the models were trained with Tensorflow > 2.7 used with Python 3.7, they are stored in the H5 format (there is a compatibility problem when reading tendorflow H5 files by using Python version > 3.7).

 The provided python script *predict_one_file.py* can be used as an example of usage of the model.
 It needs the *nibabel* python library to be able to read NIfTI files.